moorage/ros_odrive/odrive_ros2_control/engineering_spec.md

 ### 8\.
 Homing and Calibration

-8.1 The system MUST support ODrive-side homing (endstops/index) per axis, triggered via ROS (service/action/command).8.2 On homing success:
+8.1 The system MUST support ODrive-side homing (endstops/index) per axis, triggered by a dedicated homing controller or external node; the hardware plugin MUST NOT host ROS services/actions.8.2 On homing success:

 *   Joint zero MUST be aligned with the intended URDF zero, considering transmissions and offsets.